Lotus Sutra: 20th century translations

 After the Second World War, scholarly attention to the Lotus Sūtra was inspired by renewed interest in Japanese Buddhism as well as archeological research in Dunhuang in Gansu, China.
 In 1976, Leon Hurvitz published The Scripture of the Lotus Blossom of the Fine Dharma, a scholarly English translation of the Lotus Sūtra based on Kumarajiva's Chinese.
 Whereas the Hurvitz work was independent scholarship, other modern translations were sponsored by Japanese Buddhist institutions.
-For example the 1975 Bunno Kato and Yoshiro Tamura translation of the "Threefold Lotus Sutra" was promoted by Rissho-kosei-kai, the Burton Watson translation was backed by Soka Gakkai and the Tsugunari Kubo and Akira Yuyama translation was sponsored by Bukkyō Dendō Kyōkai ("Society for the Promotion of Buddhism").
+For example, the 1975 Bunno Kato and Yoshiro Tamura translation of the "Threefold Lotus Sūtra" was promoted by Rissho-kosei-kai, the Burton Watson translation was backed by Soka Gakkai and the Tsugunari Kubo and Akira Yuyama translation was sponsored by Bukkyō Dendō Kyōkai ("Society for the Promotion of Buddhism").

 Translations into French, Spanish and German are also based on Kumarajiva's Chinese text.
 Each of these translations incorporate different approaches and styles that range from complex to simplified.

 Lotus Sūtra practice

-According to Gene Reeves, "the Lotus Sūtra frequently advocates concrete practices, which are often related to the sutra itself.
-They are often given as sets of four to six practices, but include receiving and embracing the sutra, hearing it, reading and reciting it, remembering it correctly, copying it, explaining it, understanding its meaning, pondering it, proclaiming it, practicing as it teaches, honoring it, protecting it, making offerings to it, preaching it and teaching it to others, and leading others to do any of these things."
+According to Gene Reeves, "the Lotus Sūtra frequently advocates concrete practices, which are often related to the sūtra itself.
+They are often given as sets of four to six practices, but include receiving and embracing the sūtra, hearing it, reading and reciting it, remembering it correctly, copying it, explaining it, understanding its meaning, pondering it, proclaiming it, practicing as it teaches, honoring it, protecting it, making offerings to it, preaching it and teaching it to others, and leading others to do any of these things."
 The Sūtra also promotes the building of stūpas wherever the Lotus Sūtra is being preached.

 The Lotus Sūtra also mentions the six paramitas and the eightfold path.
-Other passages from the sutra have been seen as promoting certain ways of living.
-For example the story of Never Disrespectful Bodhisattva in chapter 20 has been seen by some as teaching that we should see all beings as potential Buddhas and treat them accordingly.
-Similarly, other parts of the sutra have been interpreted as exhortations to share the Dharma of the Lotus with other people.
+Other passages from the sūtra have been seen as promoting certain ways of living.
+For example, the story of Never Disrespectful Bodhisattva in chapter 20 has been seen by some as teaching that we should see all beings as potential Buddhas and treat them accordingly.
+Similarly, other parts of the sūtra have been interpreted as exhortations to share the Dharma of the Lotus with other people.